-However, there are also versions that describe the events somewhat differently: it is God the Father who rules the world (the one he also created in the first place).
-It is him who sends his Son to save it this world, but he still holds firmly the symbol of its power over it, the same orb.
+However, there are also versions that describe the events somewhat differently: it is God the Father who rules the world (the one who allegedly created it in a first place).
+It is him who sends his Son to save this world, but he still holds firmly the symbol of his power over it, the very orb.

 For any person who is not very familiar with these theological nuances (that is, the majority of people) the differences between the two versions are barely comprehensible and hardly matter.
 For a devoted believer one could represent the Absolute Truth, and the other, the Terrible Heresy (and which is which may vary for different people.)

-We know about very heated debates between the adherent of these different versions (and we likely don’t know the full picture, because the winners of the game ended to exterminate the losers, together with their arguments (i.e., the artworks).
+We know about very heated debates between the adherent of these different versions (and we likely don’t know the full picture, because the winners of the game usually end up with the extermination of the losers, often together with their arguments, i.e., the artworks).
 By the sheer number of these orbs in the hands of Christ we can assume that the first version took over (at least in the Flemish art of that time).

-The Ghent Altarpiece by the brothers van Eyck (Adoration of the Mystic Lamb, c.1430s) still fuels the debates on who is depicted sitting on the throne, the God Father or the God Son?
-As the name of the altarpiece suggests, the Son is supposed to be represented by the lamb (depicted on the lower panel), and so we see here the God Father.
+The Ghent Altarpiece by the brothers van Eyck (Adoration of the Mystic Lamb, c.1430s) still fuels the debates about who is exactly depicted sitting on the throne, the God Father or the God Son.
+As the name of the altarpiece suggests, the Son is supposed to be represented by the lamb (depicted on the lower panel), and so we are supposed to see the God Father on its upper panel.
 This is wrong, argue the opponents, it is Christ too, only represented here in different form.
 It is him who both rules the world (the scepter in the left hand) and saves it (the blessing by the right).

-It is described as made by anonymous Flemish master around the 1550s, and depicts Mary with the Child and his grandparents, St.Anna and St. Joachim (and a female donor).
-When in the museum, I was mainly interested in the Mary’s mirror hanging on a wall (Speculum sine macula).
+It is attributed to an anonymous Flemish master and was created around the 1550s.
+The panel (likely the central part of a triptych) depicts Mary with the Child and his grandparents, St.Anna and St. Joachim (and a female donor).
+When in the museum, I was mainly interested in the mirror hanging on a wall (Mary’s symbol, Speculum sine macula).

-Only back later I also spotted the God-Father in the heaven, holding in his hand a very prominent Globus cruciger.
+Only later, already back home I spotted the God-Father in the heaven, holding in his hand a very prominent Globus cruciger.
 It may not looking like a glass one, but at least it has reflections on its surface.

 There is another example, the Trinity by the Antwerp master Artus Wolffort created circa 1620 (there are also numerous version of this work created by his pupils).